saisaraswathi123/E-Commerce-Web-Page/README.md

 # Fashion Store Website

 ##  Project Overview
-This project is a simple *E-Commerce Fashion Store* built using *HTML, CSS.
-It provides different categories like **Men's and Women's Fashion*, including shirts, trousers, dresses, and more.
+This project is a simple *E-Commerce Fashion Store* built using HTML, CSS.
+It provides different categories like Men's and Women's Fashion, including shirts, trousers, dresses, and more.

 ##  Features
 - ✅ Home page with categories